Understanding mitral regurgitation

 Your heart keeps blood moving through your body.
 It sends blood to your lungs to pick up oxygen, then pumps it back out to deliver that oxygen everywhere it’s needed.
 The heart has 4 chambers and small valves that work like one-way doors, opening and closing to keep blood moving in the right direction.

-In mitral regurgitation, the mitral valve doesn’t close completely.
+When someone has mitral regurgitation, the mitral valve doesn’t close completely.
 This leads to some blood leaking backward instead of moving forward.
 That is why mitral regurgitation is also known as “a leaky mitral valve” or “a leaky heart valve.”

 See how a leaky heart valve affects blood flow and what it means for your heart health.